lightning-core/lightning/communications/high/AmikoPay_LinkMicroTransaction.md

 * 'startTime': number.
 The start of the time range in which the transaction can be committed by showing the transaction token.
   This is an integer, indicating UNIX time.
+  This must be equal to the value in the HaveRoute message.
 * 'endTime': number.
 The end of the time range in which the transaction can be committed by showing the transaction token.
   This is an integer, indicating UNIX time.
+  This must be equal to the value in the HaveRoute message.
 * 'channelIndex': number.
 The index of the channel.
 * TBD: a payload attribute, with comments specific to the channel type.